laumurph/BasicsofPython/_sources/Waiver/PracticeWaiver502.rst

    :feedback_d: In order to create a new key value pair, the key must be on the right side of the assignment statement because it is used to reference the value, which is on the left side of the assignment statement.
    :correct: b

-   How can you add a new key value pair for a dictionary?
+   How can you add a new key value pair to a dictionary?

 .. mchoicemf:: pwaiver_mc_11
    :answer_a: indecies